What’s the Secret to Writing Bestselling Heroes?

 So then I thought that maybe, just maybe, I had become a Writing Snob.
 That I should get over myself and start writing the same hero-with-a-new-name for the next 50 novels.
 That way, I could make money writing Romance novels, retire to my own private island, and adopt bird-watching as a hobby to keep from going Loony-Tunes while writing the same protagonist for the rest of my life.

 Then a curious thing happened.
 I like to think it was my Muse’s way of keeping me from committing Hari-Kari with a keyboard.

 You see, I started getting revelatory email from readers.

-And I thought, “Huh?
-I always thought my steamiest love scene was in TEXAS LOVER.”
+And I thought, “Huh?"
+I always thought my steamy love scenes were in TEXAS LOVER.

-So naturally, I raced back to HIS WICKED DREAM to figure out what I’d done right.
+So naturally, I raced back to HIS WICKED DREAM to figure out what I’d done right, by giving that Alpha hero sex appeal.
 Oddly enough, I didn’t “see” what my reader saw.

 Knock me down with a feather!

 So what about the hero that I liked writing the least?
 (Fess up.
 You KNOW you have one of these!)